https://himalayanredpanda.org/wp-content/uploads/2025/07/hero-red-panda.jpg

 Flagship Species Conservation

-Protection of the Himalayan biodiversity such as Red Panda, Himalayan Tahr, Chinese Pangolin etc., and their habitats through restoration, wildlife corridors, and community patrol systems.
+Protection of the Himalayan biodiversity such as Red Panda, Thar, Chinese Pangolin etc., and their habitats through restoration, wildlife corridors, and community patrol systems.

-Highlight biocultural knowledge systems, rituals, spiritual practices, sacred groves, and traditional ecological management.
+Highlight indigenous biocultural knowledge systems, rituals, spiritual practices, sacred groves, and traditional ecological management.

 Promote intersectionality, sustainable tourism, green business innovation, eco-hosting, and biodiversity-themed tourism circuits.